 The lack of new deposition was due to the slowing of volcanism, the continued erosion of softer materials, and the ceasing of rising plateaus and mountains until the lithosphere was cool enough and rigid enough to split into pieces and take the newly formed parts of broken continental crust for the ride that geologists call continental drift.
 The lithosphere all through this period was getting increasingly differentiated, harder, and thicker.
 The separation and detachment of the lithosphere from the still hotter asthenosphere inside the impactor crater were slowly occurring.
 The newly-formed lithosphere was also collecting underneath trapped volatiles that joined from all sides called the Moho layer.
 This slippery layer would assist in the motion of the lithosphere after it was rigid enough to break apart and cause continental drifting.
-The Moho layer formed from less dense volatiles rising over longer time spans to the surface and being trapped by the solid lithosphere that sealed their further rise.
-Much of this lighter magma would be bled off into dikes going to higher magma chambers that would become the worldwide random geological hot spots.
+The Moho layer formed from less dense volatiles rising over longer time spans to the surface and being trapped by the old and new solid lithosphere that sealed their further rise.
+Much of this lighter magma would be bled off into dikes going to higher magma chambers that would become the worldwide random mysterious geological hot spots.
 These hot spots notably formed island chains, Yellowstone, the Deccan Traps, and Siberian traps, among other surface granitic extrusions later in Earth’s history.

 The below phases of the impactor penetration into Earth’s mantle show the various transformations.